 If you have an Echo speaker, using Alexa to play music through it is easy and effective.
 Simply ask for a song, artist, or explain the mood you’re after and Amazon will pull something together appropriately.

-Should you subscribe to Amazon Music HD?
+You should subscribe to Amazon Music HD if…

 Amazon Music HD is a cost-effective way of dipping your toe into the higher quality streaming market, particularly if you are already a Prime member.

-While podcast and radio fans will want to look elsewhere, the catalogue of music on offer is superb.
+The catalogue of music on offer is superb.
 The surfacing of high-resolution content is strong too and overall the user experience is a good one, though music discovery could do with some work to bring it in line with the likes of Spotify and Apple Music.

 Critical listeners may find the musicality in playback lacking when compared with Tidal, but for many, the difference in price will be enough to tempt their hand.
 We doubt they’ll find themselves disappointed.